ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 Provider choices, secrets, environment behavior, and cleanup should remain visible and replaceable from the host application's server setup.

+The `CleanupGroup` helper (added in a follow-up) provides a lightweight way to aggregate multiple `Cleanup` functions, one per resource, without hand-rolling error collection.
+It remains consistent with the "cleanup lives in the host application" rule, because the host still owns the individual `Cleanup` functions; `CleanupGroup` is only a composition helper that runs them all and joins errors.
+Its `Run` method satisfies the `Cleanup` type so it can be assigned directly to `Stack.Cleanup`.

+HTTP server graceful shutdown remains separate runtime lifecycle wiring.
+It may move later to `external/http/server`, but it should not become a `starter/v0` service concern.

 The second rollout preserves that boundary.
 Starter creates GHATD-owned components, but it still expects the host application to create and own Mongo handlers, Redis clients, email providers, OAuth providers, validators, payment